 YTL Developments is transforming this local landmark into Brabazon, a thriving new neighbourhood that lives up to the legacy of its pioneering past.
 Over 20 years Brabazon will become a new urban community, with over 2,675 homes, 62 acres of employment space, three new schools, a railway station, doctor’s surgery, library and community centre, all set amongst landscaped public squares and parkland.

-We were appointed to provide M&E, civils and structural engineering from RIBA stages 2-5 and land quality services on the initial phase of development, consisting of 151 apartments and 127 houses.
+We were appointed to provide MEP, civils and structural engineering from RIBA stages 2-5 and geo-environmental services on the initial phase of development, consisting of 151 apartments and 127 houses.
 Our work on the adjacent Aerospace Bristol Museum – home to the last ever Concorde to fly - has enabled us to bring a strong local knowledge of the wider area to the project team.